 - 8.1 Students enrol during the test enrolment period that has been opened for this purpose, via Osiris to take all tests and/ or partial tests.
 Exception: students who are in the first year of enrolment in the propaedeutic phase of the respective programme will be enrolled by the programme for the tests or partial tests they have not yet taken or completed.
 The programme is responsible for providing students with adequate information about the enrolment period. - 8.2 Students enrol for minors and other options, and in doing so are automatically enrolled for the tests belonging to that unit of study, but not for the resits. - 8.3 The student is responsible for correctly enrolling in good time for tests or partial tests (not only for written or digital tests, but also for oral tests, presentations, paper assessments and practicals, etc.) in Osiris.
 Students should always check whether they are enrolled, and if they are not, should take immediate action to perform the enrolment via Osiris. - 8.4 Enrol for participation in a test or partial test counts as participation in this test or partial test.
 Students who do not wish to take the test for which they have enrolled should de-enrol.
 This is possible up to one working day before the (partial) test. - 8.5 After the formal test enrolment period, the programme will organise a late enrolment period.
-Students who have not enrolled for a test (or partial test) during the formal test enrolment period for whatever reason may be able to enrol in person at the Faculty Office desk during a limited time period for late enrolments, which will be determined by the programme and published on the portal.
+Students who have not enrolled for a test (or partial test) during the formal test enrolment period for whatever reason, can register for the (partial) test in OSIRIS during a limited time period for late enrolments, which will be determined by the programme and published on the portal.
 Students may still be able to take the test (or partial test) if they enrol during the late enrolment period, though this is solely where organisationally possible (including the availability of places).
-If the student is also unable to enrol during the late registration period, he will be excluded from taking the test (or partial test).
+If the student is also unable to enrol online during the late registration period, he will be excluded from taking the test (or partial test).
 Each test period has an a test enrolment period and a late enrolment period.

 Article 9.
-Complaints about an a test or administration of a testComplaints concerning a test or the administration of a test can be submitted to the Exam Board of the respective programme via the Legal Protection Desk.
+Complaints about an a test or administration of a test

+Complaints concerning a test or the administration of a test can be submitted to the Exam Board of the programme via Osiris Case within ten working days after the relevant test.